GNOME/libadwaita/doc/style-classes.md

 The `.monospace` style class makes the widget use a monospace font.
 This can be useful when displaying code, logs or shell commands.

+For [class@EntryRow], it only makes the editable part monospace, but not title or any extra widgets.
+To make everything in the row monospace, apply `.monospace` to the [class@Gtk.ListBox] around the row.

 <picture>
   <source srcset="typography-numeric-dark.png" media="(prefers-color-scheme: dark)">
   <img src="typography-numeric.png" alt="typography-numeric">